Speakers

 @KristenMichalPM / @EstonianGovt

 Kristen Michal has served as the Prime Minister of the Republic of Estonia since July 2024.
 Before assuming this position, he was the Minister of Climate (2023-24), a ministry he founded from scratch.
 Prime Minister Michal previously held ministerial portfolios in economic affairs and infrastructure (2015-16) and justice (2011-12).
-He was a member of the 10th, 11th, 12th, 13th, and 14th convocations of the parliament (Riigikogu), where he headed several Riigikogu committees.
+He was a member of the 10th, 11th, 12th, 13th, and 14th Riigikogu (The Parliament of Estonia), where he headed several committees.
 In 2003-11, Prime Minister Michal was the Secretary General of the Estonian Reform Party.
-He was an advisor to the Prime Minister (2002) and an advisor to the Minister of Regional Affairs and the head of the minister’s office (2001-02).
+He was an Advisor to the Prime Minister (2002) and an Advisor to the Minister of Regional Affairs and the Head of the Minister’s Office (2001-02).

 Hanno Pevkur